flaviusb/flaviusb.net/unpublished/disentangling-some-annoying-autoantonyms.md

 So, Anarchism was comparatively easy to talk about because few people have their identity invested in the idea that the strawman version of Anarchism is the true one, but there often is still some difficulty, caused by spillover from people having identity tied up in some other system (such as Capitalism) being The Only Right Answer, and therefore some identity tied up in there not being any reasonable alternatives.

+Capitalism

+vs Mercantilism
+a naive 'Marketism'
+creative destruction
+a way of organising independent